When everything seems to be going wrong, and you don’t know how to cope, try these helpful tips to get your life back on track.

 5. Do a brain dump of your to-dos.

-Make yourself a cup of coffee or tea, and now write down everything you need to do.
-Once you have written the list, down look at it carefully and rank the items in order of what will have the most impact on the week ahead to the least.
+Make yourself a cup of coffee or tea, and write down everything you need to do.
+Once you have written the list down, look at it carefully and rank the items in order of what will have the most impact on the week ahead to the least.
 For example, you may have some important emails sitting in your inbox that need replying to that will significantly impact your day tomorrow.
 You may also need to check the gutters on your house.
 Both are important.
 One is urgent.
 That one goes at the top of the list.
 Once you have ranked the items, decide how many you can cope with for the rest of the day.
 Remember less is more here- better to say two and do ten than the other way around.
 Now do them and do them in order.
+Now get to it and do what you can.

 6. Control something you can.